SchmollerLab/activeInstanceSegment/README.md

 ```

 ## Installation
-installation on a ubuntu 22.04 machine can be done with the following script
+installation on a ubuntu 22.04 can be done with the following script
 ```console
 $ ./shell_scripts/install.sh
 ```